Amie Charnley Counselling

 One of the biggest pressures on a relationship is navigating family life, particularly with young children.
 Going from being a couple to have the responsibility of another person can transform individuals and relationships.

-You may feel like you have lost yourself or the other person in this and feeling overwhelmed about this new chapter of life is really common!
+You may feel like you have lost yourself or the other person in this and feeling daunted by this new chapter of life is really common!

 Dreams and Ambitions